ssoulier/forceteki/README.md

 # Forceteki
 Proof-of-concept for web based implementation of Star Wars Unlimited TCG.
 Very WIP.

+## Contributing
+For details on how to get started adding cards, see the [contributor's guide](./docs/implementing-cards.md).

 ## Development Quickstart
 Follow these instructions to get to the point of being able to run the [unit tests](./test/server/) locally.